 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for agricultural and food scientists (which includes pomologists) is expected to be about average compared to other occupations, with roughly 7% employment growth from 2014-2024.
-The BLS reported that the median salary of soil and plant scientists, specifically, like pomologists, was $60,050 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for agricultural and food scientists (which includes pomologists) is expected to be about above average compared to other occupations, from 2018-2028.
+The BLS reported that the mean salary of soil and plant scientists, specifically, like pomologists, was $70,630 in 2018.

 Fruit is a product people consume all across the world, on a frequent basis, and pomologists make sure that fruit grows both fast and healthy.
 Since this a specialist job, a generous salary and a standard amount of job openings are to be expected.